SioKCronin/website/content/about.md

 Siobhán has published research in Brain & Cognition, Neuroreport, and Model View Culture, and presented at the Conference on Complex Systems, Conference on Cognitive Neuroscience, AlterConf, PyLadies, Metis, and Temple University.
-She is the lead developer of SwarmOpt, a swarm intelligence hyperparameter optimizer, a member of Bay Area Women in Machine Learning and Data Science, a guest researcher at Slow Research Lab, and a youth engineering mentor at dev/Mission.
+She is the lead developer of SwarmOpt (an open-source swarm intelligence algorithm library), a member of Bay Area Women in Machine Learning and Data Science, a guest researcher at Slow Research Lab, and a youth engineering mentor at dev/Mission.